 I know no one who had been to Kathmandu or any parts of Nepal reason I had no idea what to expect.
 Magazines, however, depict Nepal as the melting pot of various cultures, religions, and customs because of the diversity of its inhabitants.
 But when we arrived, I felt differently; Kathmandu was instead a shock to me.
 It was far from how magazines describe the country.
 It’s very humid, crowded, and dusty.
 Not quite the place you imagine where the great Buddha was born and not even as the gateway to the Himalayas.
 Because of limited time, we only had a few hours to wander around the city.
 I thought I could have appreciated the uniqueness of Kathmandu had we spent a little more time knowing it.
-Travelers should allot more time understanding the city.
+Travelers should allot more time to understanding the city.

 Challenged but not Defeated

-We needed to squeeze in all of the activities from a supposed 10-day trek into a stressful one week because of time constraints.
-We were told ahead by the guide we thankfully were able to hire that the trek would be much challenging than usual.
+We needed to squeeze in all of the activities from a supposed 10-day trek into a stressful one-week because of time constraints.
+We were told ahead by the guide we thankfully were able to hire that the trek would be much more challenging than usual.
 But we all shrugged it off and just listened to our hearts that this is what we want, that trekking is already a part of our systems that we couldn’t let go.

 The trail leading to the base camp of the Annapurna mountain ranges is far from what we have back in the Philippines—mossy forests, steep terrains, edgy trail.
 Most of the time, we just climbed up and went down steep but established stairs—no-brainer at first.
-But as hours went by and as the stairs became stiffer every step, it dawned into me that this is no ordinary trek, that I am walking toward the tenth highest peak in the whole world.
+But as hours went by and as the stairs became stiffer with every step, it dawned on me that this is no ordinary trek, that I am walking toward the tenth highest peak in the whole world.
 One time I’m swimming in my sweat, the next I’d be colder than ice.

 Lessons as Souvenirs

 While trekking, the weight of my bag and all the stuff inside it became a burden that I no longer want to carry.
 I had to leave a few clothes, make-up, and more things that I don’t need in one of the lodges along the trail.
-Like in life, you have to let go of some things you think you need when, in reality, they are just mere frills; that you have to sacrifice your comfort to enjoy your journey fully; that sometimes simplicity is the highest form of luxury.
+Like in life, you have to let go of some things you think you need when, in reality, they are just mere frills; you have to sacrifice your comfort to enjoy your journey fully; that sometimes simplicity is the highest form of luxury.

-I had to walk for exhausting seven days to see the majesty of Annapurna, even just at its base camp; this gave me the realizations that the best things in life aren’t within your reach.
+I had to walk for an exhausting seven days to see the majesty of Annapurna, even just at its base camp; this gave me the realization that the best things in life aren’t within your reach.
 You have to work hard for it.
 You have to experience pain.
 You have to know the feeling of almost giving up.